 - If you’re on a budget or don’t feel that you will have enough time to send a large number of formal announcements, you could send paper announcements to just your closest friends and relatives.
 Then, you could do an email or Facebook announcement to let everyone else know about your baby’s birth.

 - The ideal time to send out announcements is right after the baby is born.

 - However, this is a very busy time, and if you can’t get the announcements out right away, that’s completely fine.

 - Etiquette states that you have up to six months after the baby is born to send out your formal announcements.
 If you are going to send your announcements a few months after the birth, it’s a good idea to shoot off a quick email right after the baby is born informing relatives about the baby’s arrival.

-Your customized birth announcement will be able to capture this perfect moment for forever with the proper wording that fits both etiquette rules and your family’s personality.
+Your customized birth announcement will be able to capture this perfect moment forever.
+Once your announcements are sent out, don’t forget to save them to keep in your first photo book for your baby.
 Have fun showing off your newest bundle of joy!